NEONScience/NEON-Data-Skills/tutorials/R/R-basics/Set-Working-Directory-In-R.md

 NEON Data Skills fig**share** repository.
 If a data subset is required for a tutorial it can be downloaded at the top of each tutorial in the **Download Data** section.

-Prior to working with any data in `R`, we must set the **working directory** to the location of the data files.
-Setting the working directory tells `R` where the data files are located on the computer.
-If the working directory is not correctly set first, when we try to open a file we will get an error telling us that `R` cannot find the file.
+Prior to working with any data in R, we must set the **working directory** to the location of the data files.
+Setting the working directory tells R where the data files are located on the computer.
+If the working directory is not correctly set first, when we try to open a file we will get an error telling us that R cannot find the file.

 <div id="ds-dataTip" markdown="1">
 <i class="fa fa-star"></i>**Data Tip:** All NEON Data Skills tutorials are